DanialArab/Docker/README.md

 the option -f or --follow is useful if your container is continuously producing output. and instead of running docker logs container_id multiple times i can do docker logs -f container_id then whatever it is written to the log you can see it in real time on the terminal of course I have to press ctrl + C to get out of that.

-another option is -n or --tail with which we can specify the number of lines to show. like
+another option is -n or --tail with which we can specify the number of lines, from the bottom, to show. like

         docker logs -n 5 c8